yiisoft/docs/000-packages.md

     - *do not depend* on Yii (`yii-core`)
     - can be used outside of Yii Framework
     - named as `yiisoft/something` without yii-prefix
     - titled as "Yii ...
-Library"
+Library" or "Yii ...
+Helper"

 For all Yii packages GitHub repository name exactly matches Packagist package name.